Composer

 try to hit an audience when I’m writing.
 I just exist with the music.

-is just the very best way of doing it, the most fascinating and the most
+just the very best way of doing it, the most fascinating and the most beautiful.

-beautiful.
-I just hope that there are other people that’ll find it
+I just hope that there are other people that’ll find it the same.

-the same.
-One has to hope that one is close enough to one’s fellow
+One has to hope that one is close enough to one’s fellow beings that there

-beings that there may be some out there who will react to it in the same
+may be some out there who will react to it in the same way.
+But of

-way.
-But of course I’m very influenced by adverse criticism.
+course I’m very influenced by adverse criticism.
+I’m influenced when

-say something nice to you, you do like it.
-But they will say it about
+to you, you do like it.
+But they will say it about one piece, and

-one piece, and then ten years later that same piece will be played, and
+then ten years later that same piece will be played, and the critics, or

-the critics, or an audience, will say it’s horrible!
-[Both laugh]
+an audience, will say it’s horrible!
+[Both laugh] So you don’t

-So you don’t know where you are, or where one really is looking for the absolute
+know where you are, or where one really is looking for the absolute truth

 BD: Have you